Young ACT

 Young ACT, formerly known as Prebble's Rebels, ACTivists and ACT on Campus, is a youth group affiliated with ACT New Zealand, a classical-liberal political party in New Zealand.
 It has supported the party for over two decades though has disagreed with ACT policy on issues such as alcohol and drug restrictions.
-Its president as of July 2021 is Ollie Murphy.

 In 2020, a number of Young ACT members resigned over an alleged culture of sexual harassment within the group, and an independent investigation into the claims was launched.
 As of March 2021, no information from this investigation has been publicly released.

 Creation and names

 The youth division of the ACT Party was formed in 1996 at Victoria University of Wellington.
 The group was called "Prebble's Rebels" after the party's then-leader Richard Prebble.
 The name of the group changed several times: it changed to "ACTivists" in 2000, later became "ACT on Campus", then most recently became 'Young ACT'.

 The group has also had the nickname "Killer Bees", derived from their yellow T-shirts.